 Barcelona's multi-faceted portside and seafront area offers an attractive blend of seaside and city lifestyles.
 Hotels here range from five-star monuments to luxury to the odd bed-and-breakfast, and its quieter, still-burgeoning neighbour Poble Nou is an increasingly popular beachside choice.

 Another option is to look at aparthotels and short-term rented apartments (self-catering accommodations), which are becoming increasingly popular.
 They give you independence, a kitchen to cook for yourself, and the sensation of a home-away-from-home.
 For those, look to AirBnB.com, HomeAway.com and Flipkey.com.

 Finally, there is a new wave in bed-and-breakfast accommodations.
-Virtually unheard of until 2 or 3 years ago, these family-run guesthouses (often with just two or three rooms) offer a personal and cheap alternative to mainstream chains.
+These family-run guesthouses (often with just two or three rooms) offer a personal and cheap alternative to mainstream chains.

 Whichever option you choose, book well ahead to secure your accommodations.
 Don't even think of rolling into town without a booking in hand or you will find yourself looking for a room in the outer suburbs or out of Barcelona altogether.
 This is not just true of the summer months: Tourism here is non-stop, year-round.

 Not many of Barcelona's hotels have garages.
 When parking is available at the hotel, the price is indicated; otherwise, the hotel staff will direct you to a garage.
 Expect to pay upwards of 16€ for 24 hours, and if you do have a car, you might as well park it and leave it there, because driving around the city can be excruciating.
 If you don't plan to leave the city, there is little point in hiring a car at all.